-The Upper Valley region of Vermont and New Hampshire is a mecca for bicycling along three scenic rivers: the Connecticut, White and Ottauquechee.
+The Upper Valley region of Vermont and New Hampshire is a mecca for bicycling.
+Our bike tour takes you along three scenic rivers: the Connecticut, White and Ottauquechee.

 Enjoy vistas of farms, small towns and wooden bridges along the way.
 This new tour connects some of the best area rides with stays at three splendid inns.